Code-Institute-Submissions/portfolio-18/README.md

 # Design Choices

 ### Fonts
-- Font Work Sans - was for me the best choice of non serif font.
+- [Font Work Sans] (https://fonts.google.com/specimen/Work+Sans)- was for me the best choice of non serif font.
 As well it is very simple and not well know font.
 Because it seemed to be unique for me I decided to use those one.
 - Font Awesome 5.0 - used to mark CRUD options( view, edit and delete), social icons, as well as programming languages icons.

 ### Colours